 From 17 December 2010 to 27 February 2011 the Kunsthaus Zürich

-presents about 400 drawings, sketches, models and furniture by Karl Moser (1860-1936), its renowned architect.
+will present drawings, sketches, models and furniture by Karl Moser (1860-1936), its renowned architect.
 Revered in Switzerland as a father of modernism, Moser made architectural history with his contributions to the University of Zurich campus, Basels Church of St. Anthony and Badischer Bahnhof, and the Lutherkirche in Karlsruhe.
-Mosers 1910 Kunsthaus is a paragon of architecture for art indeed, of an architecture that collaborates with art; and David Chipperfields planned Kunsthaus Zürich extension, renders it appropriate homage.
+Mosers 1910 Kunsthaus is a paragon of architecture for art indeed, of an architecture that collaborates with art; and David Chipperfields Kunsthaus Zürich extension, currently in construction, renders it appropriate homage.

 The scion of a Swiss architectural dynasty, Karl Moser was a man of the world and one of the towering figures who remade modern architecture in the late 19th century and continued to advance the discipline well into the 20th.
 But although his compatriots saluted him as a father of modernism in his own time, Moser was more than just a local hero.
 For almost 30 years, from 1888 to 1915, when he was appointed professor at ETH Zurich and returned to the land of his birth, Moser ran a large and extremely successful Karlsruhe architecture firm with his partner, Robert Curjel.
 Back in Switzerland, meanwhile, he was to become the key mentor to a new generation of architects seeking fresh approaches.